at7heb/a940/plan.md

 On the other hand, The assemly source is in normal ASCII, and so the assembler will use ascii.

 Additionally, the ```ASC``` directive will translate the characters as for input/output, as above.
 The same is true for ```='abcd'```, excep that must use ```ETR =77B```

+## Code translation

+There should be an ```IDENT```; make it a must to simplify for now.
+The IDENT label is used as the relocation reference in the a.out.